-Milestone Number Achievement criteria Due date
+Milestone Number Achievement criteria Due date 1.1 The submission of the following: +1 month - 6 weeks 1.
+Communications plan from the project start Monitoring and Evaluation plan date

-Communications plan

-1 Monitoring and Evaluation plan 11 month

-1. Pre project core & observer producer survey templates +1 month

-submitted & approved by MLA.

-Progress report • MER report

-Summary of key activities or data over past 6 months

-2. Update against communication and wider engagement plan activities + 5 months

-Pre-project core and observer survey completed, analysed and results reported

-Annual report

-MER report

-Summary of key activities or data over past 6 months

-3. Update against communication and wider engagement plan activities + 6 months

-• 1 case study

-Field evaluation results

-Year 1 project results

-Go/ No Go decision + 2 weeks

-Progress report

-MER report

-4. Summary of key activities or data over past 6 months + 5 months

-Update against communication and wider engagement plan activities

-Annual Report

-MER report

-5. Summary of key activities or data over past 6 months + 6 months

-Update against communication and wider engagement plan activities

-Go / No Go decision + 2 weeks

-Progress report

-MER report

-6. Summary of key activities or data over past 6 months + 5 months

-0. Update against communication plan activities 1 5 months

-Post project core & observer producer survey templates

-Final Report including:

-Project findings & impact (BCA)

-7. Communication & extension outputs & outcomes + 6 months

-Whole of project MER

-Financial reconciliation

-8. Acceptance of the final report and supporting deliverables by MLA + 1 month

-l l .
+T Data Management Plan Pre-project core & observer producer survey templates 1.2 Acceptance/approval of Milestone 1 deliverables by MLA + 2 weeks from the MS1 submission date 2.1 The submission of a Progress report including: MER report Summary of key activities or data over past 6 months + 6 months from the 2.
+Update against communication and wider engagement plan activities project start date Pre-project core and observer survey completed, analysed and results reported 2.2 Acceptance/approval of Milestone 2 deliverables by MLA + 2 weeks from the MS2 submission date 3.1 The submission of the Annual report including, MER report Summary of key activities or data over past 6 months + 12 months from the 3.
+Update against communication and wider engagement plan activities project start date Field day evaluation results Year 1 project results 3.2 Acceptance/approval of Milestone 3 deliverables by MLA + 2 Weeks from MS3 submission date Go/ No Go decision + 1 week From MS3 acceptance date 4.1 The submission of a Progress report including: MER report + 18 months from the Summary of key activities or data over past 6 months + 18 months from the project start date 4.
+Update against communication and wider engagement plan activities 4.2 Acceptance/approval of Milestone 4 deliverables by MLA + 2 Weeks from MS4 submission date 5.1 The submission of the Annual report including: MER report Summary of key activities or data over past 6 months + 24 months from the 5.
+Update against communication and wider engagement plan activities project start date Field day evaluation results Year 2 project results 5.2 Acceptance/approval of Milestone 5 deliverables by MLA + 2 Weeks from MS5 submission date Go / No Go decision + 4 weeks from the MS5 acceptance date

+6.1 The submission of a Progress report including: 1.
+MER report Summary of key activities or data over past 6 months Update against communication plan activities Post project core & observer producer survey templates + 30 months from the project start date 6.2 Acceptance/approval of Milestone 6 deliverables by MLA + 2 Weeks from MS5 submission date 7.
+7.1 The submission of the Annual report including: MER report Summary of key activities or data over past 6 months Update against communication and wider engagement plan activities Field day evaluation results Year 3 project results + 36 months from the project start date 7.2 Acceptance/approval of Milestone 7 deliverables by MLA + 2 Weeks from MS5 submission date 8.
+The submission of a draft Final Report and supporting documentation, including: • Project findings & impact (BCA) • Communication & extension outputs & outcomes • Whole of project MER • Financial reconciliation + 39 months from the project start date 9.
+Acceptance of the final report and supporting deliverables by MLA + 40 months from the project start date

-16. Project budget and funding
+16 Project budget and funding

-The project budget is recorded as GST exclusive.
-MLA will pay GST, in addition to the budget, on presentation of a tax invoice from the contracted organisation.
-When allocating payments MLA follows these guidelines:
+The project budget is recorded as GST-exclusive.
+MLA will pay GST, in addition to the budget, on the presentation of a tax invoice from the contracted organisation.
+When allocating payments, MLA follows these guidelines:

-- MLA under certain circumstances provides up-front payments, this will need to be discussed at the time of contracting. - All payments are to be performance based (i.e. linked to the achievement of a milestone) - The amount of the final milestone payment (generally on acceptance of a final report) should be between 15-25% of the total project budget (subject to project value). - Milestone payments are due 30 days from invoicing
+- All payments are to be performance-based (i.e. linked to the achievement of a milestone) - The amount of the final milestone payment (on acceptance of the final report) should be between 15 -25% of the total project budget (subject to project value). - Milestone payments are due 30 days from invoicing